DanStough/epok/README.md

 * [X] Output Mode: `json`
 * [ ] golintci + CI
 * [ ]  `at` command for generating a unix timestamp from multiple formats.
-* [ ] Add "preferred timezones" to the config file, which are used when outputing human readable information.
+* [ ] Add "preferred timezones" to the config file, which are used when outputting human-readable information.
 * [ ] batch process multiple timestamps and return tabular delta
 * [X] ~built-in copy/paste functionality (yes, I know `pbcopy`/`pbpaste` is a thing)~ now I'm thinking this doesn't make much sense if you can read from stdin.
 * [ ] "default" command - alias your favorite command in the tool